throwaway1234214312532/LoL-No-Look/README.md

 Set Region - Shows a popup window where you can change your region (euw,na,eune,oce)

-Set Summoner - Shows a popup window where you can change your summoner name
+Set Summoner - Shows a popup window where you can change your summoner name (default is TH Krillin, jankos' summoner name)

 Toggle program - Starts and stops the programs functionality, defaults to ON